 Whether you’re all “I see it, I like it, I want it, I got it” or, like me, you’re more “I see it, I like it, I want it, I can’t afford it in my wildest dreams,” money can be a confusing and stressful topic.

 It’s never too early to start thinking about organizing your finances.
-It doesn’t matter how much you have or if you haven’t thought about money until now—you have time to create a solid financial foundation that will benefit you throughout your degree and beyond.
+It doesn’t matter how much you have or if you haven’t thought about money until now—you have time to create a solid financial plan that will benefit you throughout your degree and beyond.

 Though there may be a lot of economic uncertainty in the world right now, there are tons of resources at UBC to support you if you’re new to managing your finances.
 Whether you're reading other Money Sen$e posts on the UBC Life blog, or chatting with your Enrolment Services Advisor, you aren't alone when dealing with your money!